martinezjf2/martinezjf2/README.md

 ### I'm a Software Engineer 🖥️, Leader 🏋️‍♂️, and a Musician 🎵!!

-- 🌱 I’m currently mastering Next.js to create eccomerce web applications.
+- 🌱 I'm currently honing my skills in Next.js to develop ecommerce web applications.
-- 👯 I’m looking to collaborate with other content creators.
-- 🥅 Goal: Continue to be a contribution to students' success and exemplify the developer's mindset.
-- ⚡ Fun Fact: I love to play soccer, and the first instrument I learned to play was the violin!
+- ⚡ Fun Fact: Soccer is a passion of mine, and the piano was my first instrument!
 - 🥇 I am Member of the Omega Nu Lambda- Xi Chapter National Honor Society at Bellevue and earned Dean's List GPA 4.0 four consecutive terms.

 ### Connect with me: